gander-social/ozone/README.md

 - creating and modifying labels on content and accounts
 - viewing invite trees and disabling invite generation
 - sending moderation emails, based on templates
-- browsing app.bsky profiles and post threads, including some taken-down content
+- browsing app.gndr profiles and post threads, including some taken-down content
 - quick-action modal (Ctrl-K)

 See [User Guide](./docs/userguide.md) for a quick introduction for users of the interface.